liatwa123/Project/README.md

 Open a new PyCharm project including all the files in the Python_Interactive_Solver folder.

 For each file in the Interactive Python Solver: if chdir method is found, change the directory to your NuSMV bin folder path.
+If there are import errors (Python packages/libraries missing), move the mouse to the red errors and click 'install package_name.py'.

 ### Prerequisites